stephan-nylinder/module-organising-data-dm-practices/_episodes/104-data-preservation.md

 {: .discussion}

 ## Plan a backup and disaster recovery strategy
 A backup strategy in one sentence would be: Have at least three copies of the original data on at least two different types of storage media, keep storage devices in separate locations with at least one off-site, regularly check whether they work, ensure all project members know the process and follow it.
-Doing so will ensure at least one of the three copies will be retrievable if something happens.
+Doing so will ensure that at least one of the three copies will be retrievable if something happens.

 > ### Discussion
 > What are examples of potential causes for data loss in a research project?